solettaproject/soletta-dev-app/README.md

           The refresh period of the fbp runer service status, in miliseconds.
           Default 1000 ms

-    save_file_period:
-          Period that it will save your file when editing it
-          Default: 5000 ms

     run_dialog_refresh_period:
           The refresh period of the output dialog, where stdout/stderr of running fbp file is displayed.